manticoresoftware/manticoresearch/manual/Connecting_to_the_server/HTTP.md

 <!-- example HTTPS -->
 The HTTP protocol also supports [SSL encryption](../Security/SSL.md):
 If you specify `:https` instead of `:http` **only** secured connections will be accepted.
-Otherwise if no valid key/cert provided, but client tries to connect via https - the connection will be dropped.
-If you send not HTTPS, but an HTTP request to 9443 it will answer with HTTP code 400.
+Otherwise in case of no valid key/certificate provided, but the client trying to connect via https - the connection will be dropped.
+If you make not HTTPS, but an HTTP request to 9443 it will respond with HTTP code 400.

 <!-- request HTTPS -->
 ```ini